agraef/midizap/README.md

 -s[*n*]
 :   Pass through system messages from MIDI input to output; *n* optionally specifies the port (0 = none, 1 = first, 2 = second port only), default is pass-through on both ports (if available).
 This overrides the corresponding directive in the configuration file.
 See Section *Jack-Related Options*.

+-t[*n*]
+:   Pass through untranslated (non-system) messages from MIDI input to output; the meaning of the optional parameter *n* is the same as with the `-s` option.
+This overrides the corresponding directive in the configuration file.
+See Section *Jack-Related Options*.

 # Description

-midizap lets you control your multimedia applications using [MIDI][].
-To these ends, it translates Jack MIDI input into X keystrokes, mouse button presses, scroll wheel events, and, as an option, MIDI output.
+midizap lets you control your multimedia applications using [MIDI][], the Musical Instrument Digital Interface.
+There is an abundance of MIDI devices available these days, many of which are USB class devices which can be readily connected to computers without special drivers. midizap makes it possible to use this equipment with just about any X11-based application.
+To these ends, it translates Jack MIDI input into X keyboard and mouse events, and optionally MIDI output.
 It does this by matching the `WM_CLASS` and `WM_NAME` properties of the window that has the keyboard focus against the regular expressions for each application section in its configuration (midizaprc) file.
 If a regex matches, the corresponding set of translations is used.
 If a matching section cannot be found, or if it doesn't define a suitable translation, the program falls back to a set of translations in a default section at the end of the file, if available.

 The midizaprc file is just an ordinary text file which you can edit to configure the program.
 The configuration language is fairly straightforward, basically the file is just a list of MIDI messages (denoted with familiar human-readable mnemonics, no hex numbers!) and their translations, which is divided into sections for different applications.
-An example.midizaprc file containing sample configurations for some applications is included in the sources to get you started, and you can find some more examples of configuration files for various purposes in the examples directory.
+An example.midizaprc file is included in the sources to get you started, and you can find some more examples of configuration files for various purposes in the examples directory.

 midizap provides you with a way to hook up just about any MIDI controller to your applications.
 Even if your target application already supports MIDI, midizap's MIDI output option will be useful if your controller can't work directly with the application because of protocol incompatibilities.
-In particular, you can use midizap to turn pretty much any MIDI controller with enough faders and buttons into a Mackie-compatible mixing device ready to be used with most DAW (digital audio workstation) programs.
+In particular, you can use midizap to turn pretty much any MIDI controller with enough faders and buttons into a Mackie-compatible mixing console ready to be used with most DAW (digital audio workstation) programs.
 Another common use case is video editing software, which rarely offers built-in MIDI support. midizap allows you to map the faders, encoders and buttons of your MIDI controller to keyboard commands of your video editor for cutting, marking, playback, scrolling, zooming, etc.

 In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, chances are that midizap can make it work (at least to some extent) with your controller.